-Kate’s research programme focuses on complex interventions including patient and carer experience of palliative care across different service models, disease types and morbidities, including motor neurone disease and heart failure.
+Kate’s research programme focuses on complex interventions including patient and carer experience of palliative care across different service models, disease types and morbidities, including motor neurone disease.
 This work is closely integrated with her methodological expertise in qualitative evidence synthesis.
 Kate is internationally known for her quality approach to research and acts as co-convener of the Cochrane Qualitative and Implementation Methods Group.
-Kate is currently working with the WHO on the use of qualitative evidence synthesis to inform guideline development for complex interventions.
+Kate has recently worked with the WHO on the use of qualitative evidence synthesis to inform guideline development for complex interventions.

 Kate also leads the integration of research into teaching.

 - Deputy-chair Departmental Research Committee (Research Integration and Career Support)

 Kate's research interests are in the role of the synthesis of qualitative research for policy and practice; the management of pain in advanced cancer; educational and support needs of patients, health care professionals and carers at the end of life; and smoking in pregnancy.

 - Promoting health and protecting the environment: a systematic review of qualitative research of behaviours with health and environmental benefits.
 Public Health Research Consortium (co-applicant)